flipacholas/Architecture-of-consoles/articles/pc-engine.md

 ## Anti-Piracy and Homebrew

 HuCards are region-locked, meaning that a PC-Engine game won't work on a TurboGrafx-16 (or vice versa) out-of-the-box.
-This is because the data lines are inverted on the American version.
+This is because the order of the data lines are inverted on the American version.
 As you can guess, this isn't something a cheap adapter can't tackle.
 However, games may include routines to check the system's region.

 On the other side, CD-ROM games are neither region-locked nor copy-protected, but bear in mind that they still need a System Card to bootstrap them (which is region-locked).